-Figure 5: The MSE for the estimate of treatment effect when varying the sample size and noise level σ .
-Left plot: the MSE surface for the I-Rand; Right plot: MSE(difference-in-differences) - MSE(I-Rand).
+Fig. 11 The MSE for the estimate of treatment effect when varying the sample size and noise level $\sigma$ .
+Left plot: the MSE surface for the I-Rand; Middle plot: the MSE surface for the difference-in-differences approach; Right plot: MSE(did) - MSE(I-Rand)